Homoclinic orbits, multiplier spectrum and rigidity theorems in complex dynamics: Introduction

 In Step 1, we show that $Z=Z_N$ for some $N\geq 0.$ We first look at the analogue of this step for multiplier spectrum.
 The analogue of $Z_n$ is

-which is Zariski closed in $\text{Rat}_d(\C)\setminus FL_d(\C).$ Hence $Z_n'$ is stable when $n$ large by the noetheriality.
+which is Zariski closed in $\text{Rat}_d(\C)\setminus FL_d(\C).$ Hence $Z_n'$ is stable when $n$ large by the Noetheriality.
 This is how Theorem \ref{thmmcmullen} implies Theorem \ref{thmmcmmulti}.
 In the length spectrum case, since the $n$-th length map $L_n: \text{Rat}_d(\C)\to \R^{N_n}/S_{N_n}$ takes only real values, it is more natural to view $\text{Rat}_d(\C)$ as a real algebraic variety by splitting the complex variable to two real variables via $z=x+iy$.
-If one can show that $Z_n, n\geq 1$ are real algebraic, we can still conclude this step by the noetheriality.
-But it is not clear for us if they are all real algebraic.
-On the other hand, since the map $L_n^2$ sending $f$ to $\{|\la_1|^2,\dots, |\la_{N_n}|^2\}\in \R^{N_n}/S_{N_n}$ is semialgebraic, all $Z_n, n\geq 1$ are semialgebraic.
-In general closed semialgebraic sets do not satisfy the descending chain condition.
+If all $Z_n, n\geq 1$ are real algebraic, we can still conclude this step by the Noetheriality.
+Unfortunately, this is not true in general (c.f.
+Theorem \ref{thmexamplenonalg}).
+Since the map $L_n^2$ sending $f$ to $\{|\la_1|^2,\dots, |\la_{N_n}|^2\}\in \R^{N_n}/S_{N_n}$ is semialgebraic, all $Z_n, n\geq 1$ are semialgebraic.
+The problem is that, in general closed semialgebraic sets do not satisfy the descending chain condition.
 We solve this problem by introducing a class of closed semialgebraic sets called \emph{admissible} subsets.
 Roughly speaking, admissible subsets are the closed subsets which are images of algebraic subsets under \'etale morphisms.
 See Section \ref{subsectionimageetale} for its precise definition and basic properties.
 We show that admissible subsets satisfy the descending chain condition.
 Under the assumption that all periodic points of $g$ are repelling, we can show that all $Z_n$ are admissible.
+The admissibility is only used to prove Theorem \ref{thmlength}.

 Step 1 implies that $Z=Z_N$ is semialgebraic.
 Since $\Psi(Z)$ is infinite, there is an analytic curve $\gamma\simeq [0,1]$ contained in $Z$ such that $\Psi(\gamma)$ is not a point.
 Every $t\in \gamma\subseteq \text{Rat}_d$ defines an endomorphism $f_t$.
 After shrinking $\gamma$, we may assume that $f_0$ is not exceptional.